Spain & Portugal: Coastal Camino de Santiago | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch

-The flower of Galicia is the camellia, and today’s route is a testament to its revered status.
-You begin with a spin along part of the Ruta de la Camelia, a beautiful ride connecting various historic gardens.
-Even though you will not see camellias in bloom due to the month of your visit, you are sure to find the botanic gardens impressive any time of year.
+The flower of Galicia is the camellia, and today’s route is a tribute to its cherished status.
+You begin with a ride along part of the Ruta de la Camelia, a scenic route connecting several historic gardens.
+While camellias will not be in bloom during your visit, the botanical gardens remain impressive year-round.

-You cycle out of Cambados via neighboring hills and vineyards, following narrow country lanes to the vineyards and gardens of the 18th-century Pazo de Rubianes (Palace of Rubianes).
-This grand villa boasts a splendid example of Galicia’s horticultural beauty.
-Savor a sumptuous lunch and tasting of the estate’s unique regional albariño wine before a guided walk through its impressive botanical gardens—a lavish display of century-old camellias, magnolias, and more than 800 other floral species.
+You cycle out of Cambados through neighboring hills and vineyards, following narrow country lanes to the 18th-century Pazo de Rubianes (Palace of Rubianes).
+This grand estate showcases the horticultural richness of Galicia.
+Here, enjoy a delicious lunch paired with a tasting of the estate’s distinctive albariño wine, followed by a guided walk through its remarkable botanical gardens—featuring century-old camellias, magnolias, and more than 800 other floral species.

-Later, you shuttle (approximately one hour) to Baiona, scenically set on Vigo Bay.
-This pretty port town is known as Villa de la Arribada, meaning “port of entry,” as it was the first in Europe to learn of the discovery of America when Columbus’ ship the Pinta arrived on its shores after its overseas voyage.
-Here, you’ll check into your next parador, located within a beautiful 14th-century fortress on the peninsula of Montereal, opposite the Vigo estuary.
+Later, shuttle (approximately one hour) to Baiona, scenically situated on Vigo Bay.
+Known as Villa de la Arribada—“port of entry”—Baiona was the first European town to receive news of the discovery of the Americas when Columbus’s ship Pinta returned here from its historic voyage.
+You’ll check into your next parador, dramatically located within a 14th-century fortress on the Monte Real peninsula, overlooking the Vigo estuary.
 Enjoy sweeping sea views throughout your stay.

-This evening, savor a leisurely dinner in the parador’s dining room.
+This evening, relax over a leisurely dinner in the parador’s dining room.

 Today's Ride Choices